killerducky/killerducky.github.io/shogi/study_plan.md

 This is a step-by-step study plan starting from complete beginner at Shogi.
 There are many different ways to learn, and everyone will have different goals and priorities.
 It's not important what you study or in what order.
-It's important to spend time playing and/or studying!
+It's important to spend time playing and/or studying.

 This plan is just one way to spend your time studying Shogi.
-I emphasize getting in there and playing lots of games, don't be shy!
+I emphasize getting in there and playing lots of games, don't be shy.

 ## The Plan